 You can view your page stats in Overview.
 The metrics tracked are:

-Unique Visitors: number of new visitors that comes to your landing page gets counted once, regardless of how many times they go back to your landing page.
+Unique Visitors: The number of new visitors that come to your landing page gets counted once, regardless of how many times they go back to your landing page.

 Views: number of times all visitors come to your landing page.